complexphoton/MESTI.jl/README.md

 - Local density of states.
 - [Inverse design](https://github.com/complexphoton/APF_inverse_design) based on the above quantities.

-Since MESTI can use the APF method to handle a large number of input states simultaneously, the computational advantage of MESTI is the most pronounced in multi-input systems.
+Since MESTI.jl can use the APF method to handle a large number of input states simultaneously, the computational advantage of MESTI.jl is the most pronounced in multi-input systems.

 There are use cases that MESTI.jl can handle but is not necessarily the most efficient, such as
 - Broadband response problems involving many frequencies but only a few input states.
 Time-domain methods like FDTD may be preferred as they can compute a broadband response without looping over frequencies.
 - Problems like plasmonics that require more than an order of magnitude difference in the discretization grid size at different regions of the structure.
 Finite-element methods may be preferred as they can handle varying spatial resolutions.
-(Finite-element methods can also adopt APF, but MESTI uses finite difference with a fixed grid size.)
+(Finite-element methods can also adopt APF, but MESTI.jl uses finite difference with a fixed grid size.)
 - Homogeneous structures with a small surface-to-volume ratio.
 Boundary element methods may be preferred as they only discretize the surface.

 Problems that MESTI.jl currently does not handle: